turbodog99/rust-opengl-learning-1/notes.md

 build script needs, in the dependencies section.

 The example code had me create a variable called gl_context.
 In C, you'd normally save the context so that you can delete it later with SDL_GL_DeleteContext(gl_context).
 I was getting compiler errors about never using the gl_context variable.
-I temporarily deleted the line that creates it and stuff broke.
-Then, I tried not saving the variable since it wasn't used.
-Stuff was still broken.
+I tried not saving the variable since it wasn't used.
+Stuff broke.

 Coming from other languages, I had this instinct to ask, "why would I save this if I don't use it?"
 Well, it turns out having the variable there unused established its lifetime so the context could be cleaned up automatically when I was done with it.

-I chose to prepend the variable name with an _ so the compiler would quit complaining about it.
+I chose to prepend the variable name with an \_ so the compiler would quit complaining about it.

 I'm having some issues with local namespacing.
 Having to use super::whatever to get to a module in a source file in the same directory doesn't quite feel right.
 I might revisit it for further study.